lucylow/En_francais_si_vous_plait-/README.md

 * Gating to control flow of hidden-units

 * **Multi-Hop Attention**
-  * CNN encoder creates a vector for each word to be translated, and CNN decoder translates the English words while computations are being simultaneously made
+  * CNN encoder creates a vector for each word to be translated, and CNN decoder translates words while PyTorch computations are being simultaneously made
   * Network has two decoder layers and attention is paid to each layer.
 Refer to image below.

       ![alt text bonjour](https://github.com/lucylow/En_francais_si_vous_plait-/blob/master/screenshots/translation_illustration.gif)